 Read on to learn the difference between a fixed and growth mindset, as well as why the latter can lead to a healthier classroom environment.
 Then, discover five tips for cultivating a growth mindset in your school.

-Challenges Educators Face While Teaching At-Risk Students
+Challenges Educators Face While Teaching Under-Resourced Students

 Finding ways to motivate students who are falling behind is not a “one-size-fits-all” process.
 The reason a student struggles in school may differ greatly and in many cases, it has nothing to do with their academic potential.
-A lack of support at home, for example, can make it difficult for teachers to reach at-risk students.
+A lack of support at home, for example, can make it difficult for teachers to reach under-resourced students.
 Parent engagement is an essential part of not only a school’s atmosphere but also student achievement.
 In these cases, remediation strategies may involve working with families as much as it does supporting a student.

 Additionally, students with learning disabilities face challenges that their peers don’t have to deal with.
 Over one million students with learning disorders fit the criteria for chronic absenteeism, which is defined as missing at least three weeks of school per year.
 The loss of instruction time leads to higher dropout rates and, on average, lower grades.
 Plus, since these students are twice as likely to be suspended as their classmates, intervention ideas for these struggling students often have to compensate for time spent out of class.